realworldocaml/book/en/02-guided-tour.md

-This notation for multi-argument functions may be a little surprising at first, but we'll explain where it comes from when we get to function currying in Chapter {{{VARIABLES}}}.
+This notation for multi-argument functions may be a little surprising at first, but we'll explain where it comes from when we get to function currying in [Chapter 3](#variables-and-functions).
 For the moment, think of the arrows as separating different arguments of the function, with the type after the final arrow being the return value of the function.
 Thus,

 ~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml }
 int -> int -> int